cristhianprog/calculator-angular/README.md

 <b>Firebase:</b> Backend-as-a-Service platform for storing the operation history in real-time.<br>

 ## Prerequisites
-Before running the project locally, you need to have the following installed:
+Before running the project locally, you need to have the following installed:<br>

-Node.js (v16 recommended)
+Node.js (v16 recommended)<br>
-Angular CLI (v11 or higher)
+Angular CLI (v11 or higher)<br>
-Firebase account to configure the operation history storage
+Firebase account to configure the operation history storage<br>

 ## Running locally